-Our first example concerns one of the largest fast-food restaurant chains, KFC, and their relationships with suppliers.
-More specifically, a situation when Kentucky Fried Chicken ran out of… chicken.
+One of the most famous crisis communication examples is the situation when Kentucky Fried Chicken ran out of… chicken.
 Pretty ironic, right?

 In February 2018, 600 out of 900 of the KFC stores in Ireland and the UK were forced to close their doors to lovers of crispy chicken.
 The company explained that their new supplier was behind this whole chicken tragedy, yet the way they did so was rather funny and lighthearted.
 They described it as a teething problem and laughed it off with a hilarious announcement on their social media profiles:

 This was not the end of this crisis, though.
 KFC took things into their hands quickly and launched an offline marketing campaign in response to customers’ dissatisfaction.

 The ‘FCK, we’re sorry’ advert appeared in the Metro and The Sun newspapers.
 It also included an extensive apology for having to close some of its UK stores due to problems with its new chicken supplier, DHL.

 What KFC did right:

 - Replied to the situation in a humorous way

 - Managed to regain customers’ trust

 - Gained a lot of attention around the brand, at the same time increasing their brand recognition even more.